Why study Business Management with Foundation Year at Liverpool John Moores University?

 The aim is to provide students with an extended period of work experience at an approved partner that will complement their programme of study at LJMU.
 This will give students the opportunity to develop professional skills relevant to their programme of study as well as the attitude and behaviours necessary for employment in a diverse and changing environment.
 This extended placement forms a key part of a sandwich degree.
 All placements need to be assessed and approved prior to commencement in line with the LJMU Placement Learning Code of Practice.
 The Code of Practice requires students to conduct themselves in a professional and responsible manner during the placement - failure to do so may lead to the placement being terminated prematurely.
 Placements are normally for one calendar year on a full-time basis.
 Split placements of a shorter duration may be permissible.
 There is an expectation that a minimum of 1200 hours will be spent in the workplace.

-This module provides you with an integrative and contemporary approach to the study of strategic management.
-It examines the role that this plays within the overall performance of a corporation across a range of geographical, organisational and industrial contexts.
+To provide an integrative approach to the study of strategic management and to examine the role that it plays within the overall performance of a business.

-This modules is designed to simulate the Strategic Decision Making process, requiring students to apply the knowledge and skills they have developed throughout the programme, finance, marketing, CSR, economic etc, as well as their understanding of the Strategic Management gained in Semester 1.
+This module is designed to simulate the Strategic Decision Making process, requiring students to apply the knowledge and skills they have developed throughout the programme - such as finance, marketing, economics, people management and operational data, as well as their understanding of Strategic Management.

 This module enables final year students to apply their knowledge and skills to a properly researched business problem or issue.

 This module aims to enable you to understand business problems and issues, particularly at strategic level.
 In the process you will acquire the skills and knowledge to formulate a business plan of sufficient robustness and rigour to be acceptable to business executives.